Sheep registration is online only this year, link will be posted here on or before March 31, 2026.

 Turnip Hole, Pennsylvania

 Eric raises both colored and AAGBA white, Angora goats, in addition to rabbits, overlooking the Clarion River at Higher Ground Farm.
+He purchased his first Angora goats in 1999 and has been passionate about improving mohair quality on the colored goats ever since.

 Read More.